This page gets you from clone to first successful command quickly, then shows developer-oriented flow and output/report locations.

 Typical command sequence (example):

-# 3) Feed generated Verilog to downstream tools
+# 2) Feed the enhanced netlist to downstream tools

 # 1) Build Yosys JSON